 This post, Between the World and Me by Ta-Nehisi Coates | Book Review, contains affiliate links.
 You are not obligated to purchase through these links, but doing so helps support this blog at no additional cost to you.
 Sharing and following are great free ways to show your support and are equally appreciated!

-Hello, friends!
-Today, I’m sharing my review of Ta-Nehisi Coates’s book, Between the World and Me.
+Hi, friends!
+Thanks for joining me today; I’m so glad you’re here 💙.
+Today I’m sharing my review of Ta-Nehisi Coates’s book, Between the World and Me.
 Undoubtedly heartfelt and profoundly introspective, Coates attempts to answer the question: what does it mean to inhabit a Black body, and how does one reckon with all that that entails?

 Before we get started, I want to add a content warning for one section of this review.
-In this section, I criticize Ta-Nehisi’s conclusion about domestic violence in Black families.
-If you would like to avoid this topic, please skip the “turns out, violence is sometimes the answer???” section.
+In the “Is violence sometimes the answer?” section, I criticize Ta-Nehisi’s conclusion about domestic violence in Black families.
+If you would like to avoid this topic, please take care of yourself and avoid that section.
+I promise I won’t be offended.

 Now, on to the review!

 I read this book as part of my 2021 Reading Challenge.
 Check out all the books I’m reading for the challenge here.

 What divided me from the world was not anything intrinsic to [Black people] but the actual injury done by people intent on naming us, intent on believing that what they have named us matters more than anything we could ever actually do.